PMark: Towards Robust and Distortion-free Semantic-level Watermarking with Channel Constraints: Proposed Method

 \paragraph{Offline Watermarking with a Prior-Median Assumption.} Accordingly, we adopt zero as the prior median during both generation and detection, while maintaining the same watermarking rate $\gamma$ for the $z$-test.
 For a candidate sentence $x$, define the binary signal vector

 and let $r\in\{0,1\}^b$ denote the random channel seeds.
 The total watermark evidence contributed by $x$ is

 During generation, we select the sentence that maximizes this watermark evidence.
-This avoids the computational overhead of repeated sampling and the need to access the original prompt during detection by eliminating dynamical estimation.
-The complete algorithm is provided in Appendix~\ref{app:offline}.
+This avoids the computational overhead of repeated sampling and the need to access the original prompt during detection by eliminating dynamical estimation, meaning that the offline detector will function without querying generator.
+The complete algorithm is also provided in Appendix~\ref{app:offline}.